fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/08_dynamic_memory/01_theory.md

 void free(void* ptr);      // memory deallocation
 ```

-`malloc()` allocates `size` bytes of free memory and returns a pointer to the first cell. **Dynamically allocated memory is always a one, continuous block.** If the allocation fails (not enough memory in the system) function returns a null pointer.
+`malloc()` allocates (reserves for your program) `size` bytes of free memory and returns a pointer to the first cell.
+If the allocation fails (not enough memory in the system) function returns a null pointer.

 Because there is a requirement to always allocate 1 continuous block, allocation may fail even if there is enough free memory in the system - the sum of free regions may be larger than the asked for but there might not exist a block that is sufficiently large.

-Allocated memory has no predefined use.
+Allocated memory has no predefined state or type.
 You basically can write/read whatever you want in the entire block.

 When the memory is no longer needed, the pointer received from `malloc()` should be passed to `free()` so that the operating system can reclaim that block and reuse it for itself or other programs that ask for dynamic memory.
+After freeing, `ptr` is a dangling pointer.

 TODO def block